 Board Selection – Best Onewheel For Trail riding

 To date, Future Motion has three Onewheel boards they are offering.
 Gone are the days of the predecessor V1, Plus and XR Onewheels.
-While they are no longer actively sold by Future Motion, some of these boards are superb boards and will be covered here as they can be easily purchased second-hand.
+While they are no longer actively sold by Future Motion, some of these boards are superb boards and are covered here as they can be easily purchased second-hand.

 Keep in mind how much you weigh.
 I weigh around 190 lbs.
 (86 kg) and have a Pint X, XR and a GT.
 I had sold my Pint primarily due to battery life when trail riding.
 More so than the type of terrain you are riding, weight has a notable factor in the Onewheel battery range.
 Its also important to be aware that Future Motion has a suggested weight limit of 275lb (125kg) for the GT/XR and 250lb (114kg) on Onewheel Pint.
+There are new Onewheel-alternatives however the data has yet to demonstrate their reliability and trustworthiness.

 It is completely inconvenient when a Onewheel is out of power.
 While its important to take intermittent stops to check battery levels, its more important you select a Onewheel that has the proper range for your anticipated rides.
 Below are the advertised ranges, weight limits, and weights of Onewheels.
 These ranges are based on optimal conditions.